Ransomware

 Ransomware decryption tools aim to decode files encrypted by ransomware, allowing users to regain access to their valuable data without meeting the financial demands of the attackers.

-Ransomware Protection With Ootbi by Object First
+Ransomware Recovery With Ootbi by Object First

-While a recovery plan and prevention techniques are crucial, you cannot overstate the importance of backups when dealing with ransomware attacks.
+While a ransomware recovery plan and prevention techniques are crucial, you cannot overstate the importance of backups when dealing with ransomware attacks.

 By combining Veeam’s robust solutions with Ootbi by Object First’s storage capabilities, businesses can achieve ransomware-proof backups and maintain control over their critical data, regardless of the cyber threats they face.